itzg/docker-minecraft-server/README.md

     -e TYPE=AIRPLANE

-> **NOTE** the `VERSION` variable is used to select an Airplane branch to download from.
+> NOTE: The `VERSION` variable is used to select an Airplane branch to download from.
 The available options are "LATEST" "1.16" "1.17" and "PURPUR"

-> **NOTE** The 1.17 branch is currently in beta.
+> NOTE: The 1.17 branch is currently in beta.
 Use at your own risk!

 Extra variables:
 - `ARIPLANE_BUILD=lastSuccessfulBuild` : set a specific Airplane build to use